JennyLeeStat/Opioid/README.md

-A limitation of the study is that the dataset only includes a snapshot of the total population as beneficiaries of Medicare are elderly population of age greater than 65.
+A limitation of the study is that the dataset only includes a snapshot of the total spopulation as beneficiaries of Medicare are elderly population of age greater than 65.